suchitag07/PPG_PET_Processing_Scripts/README.md

 - This document contains step-by-step instructions for processing Amyloid (FBB) and Tau (FTP) PET data provided by the USC PPG cohort.
 The pipeline covers inventory, organization, FreeSurfer processing/ROI extraction, PET-MRI coregistration, and SUVR calculation.
 All script call locations, required inputs, expected outputs, and directory structures are described in detail.
 - Note: These scripts were written and troubleshooted across the period of July 2024 - August 2025 under the supervison of Dr. Ioannis Pappas.
 Any major changes to the PET IDA data format post that period will need to be accounted for.

+## Code Usage
+This code is shared for reference.
+For reuse, adaptation, or collaboration, please reach out.

 ```bash
 								OVERVIEW OF PPG PET PIPELINE SCRIPTS
 =========================================================================================================